faisalulde/security-writeups/0xV01D-CTF-2026/Silent-Oracle.md

 }
 ```

 The injected values `1,2,3,4,5` appeared in the response - UNION injection confirmed.
+This tells me which position in the UNION maps to which GraphQL field:

 **Column Mapping:**